 Chapter 2: Retirement Programs

-With the following exceptions (members of the faculty with the prefixes “adjunct,” “adjoint,” “visiting,” or the suffixes “emeritus,” “emerita,” or “in-residence” in their titles or the title “research associate” or “senior research associate”), all full-status members of the faculty, general officers, members of the Executive Administration, and senior exempt staff who do not meet the Internal Revenue Service definition of “highly compensated” employee are eligible at the time of their employment with the university to receive university matching contributions as described below.
-Full-status faculty members with the title of research associate or senior research associate become eligible for the university matching contribution after 12 months of full-time employment.
-Most newly hired faculty will not meet the IRS definition and therefore will be eligible on the date of their employment to receive the university matching contributions.
-Even if a particular faculty member is treated as “highly compensated” under this definition, he or she will be eligible to receive the matching contribution on the first day of the month after the date of completion of 12 months of full-time employment with Vanderbilt.
+With the following exceptions (members of the faculty with the prefixes “adjunct,” “adjoint,” “visiting,” or the suffixes “emeritus,” “emerita,” or “in-residence” in their titles or the title “research associate” or “senior research associate”), all full-status members of the faculty, general officers, members of the Executive Administration, and senior exempt staff who do not meet the Internal Revenue Service definition of “highly compensated” employee are eligible at the time of their employment with the University to receive University matching contributions as described below.
+Full-status faculty members with the title of research associate or senior research associate become eligible for the University matching contribution after 12 months of full-time employment.
+Most newly hired faculty will not meet the IRS definition and therefore will be eligible on the date of their employment to receive the University matching contributions.
+Even if a particular faculty member is treated as “highly compensated” under this definition, they/she/he will be eligible to receive the matching contribution on the first day of the month after the date of completion of 12 months of full-time employment with Vanderbilt.

 Under Internal Revenue Service definition, a faculty member is “highly compensated” for a particular calendar year (the “determination year”) if in the year preceding or in the determination year the faculty member received compensation from Vanderbilt in excess of a specified index amount ($110,000 in 2009).
 The gross compensation paid during the determination year is counted.
 Faculty members seeking more specific information regarding their own situations or wishing to review the plan document should contact the Benefits Office of Human Resources.

-Subject to the eligibility requirements described above, the university will make matching contributions to the plan for each participant equal to at least three percent (3%) of his or her salary.
+Subject to the eligibility requirements described above, the University will make matching contributions to the plan for each participant equal to at least three percent (3%) of their/her/his salary.
 An additional elective two percent (2%) may be made and will be matched.
 (The term “salary” means the amount of base salary during the plan year paid to the participant, excluding such items as bonuses, overtime pay, and any salary supplement paid to a faculty participant.
 “Salary” includes a participant’s elective deferrals and elective contributions to Flexible Spending Accounts.)
-The matching contributions are also capped by the recognizable pay limits of Internal Revenue Code section 401(a) (17)($245,000 in 2009).
+The matching contributions are also capped by the recognizable pay limits of Internal Revenue Code section 40l(a) (17).

 The salary supplement is a benefit intended for retirement planning purposes.
 This supplement is not considered a part of the base salary, and no other fringe benefits will be attached to the supplement.
 The salary supplement must be treated as taxable income, unless the participant elects to defer all or a portion of the salary supplement through a salary reduction agreement.